ashfakhm/laundry-ease/docs/CHAPTERS_1_2_3.md

 The proposed system, LaundryEase, is a full-stack web application that digitizes and automates the entire laundry service workflow from customer discovery to payment settlement.
 It addresses every limitation of the existing manual system through the following architecture:

 1. **Location-Based Discovery:** Customers enter their location, and the system returns only providers whose defined service radius covers that coordinate.
-This is powered by MongoDB geospatial queries (2dsphere indexes) and Google Maps geocoding, ensuring that customers see only providers who can actually serve them.
+This is powered by MongoDB location search and Google Maps geocoding, ensuring that customers see only providers who can actually serve them.

 2. **Structured Booking Workflow:** Customers request bookings through the platform.
 A ₹50 booking fee, paid via Razorpay, gates provider acceptance—ensuring commitment from both sides.
 Providers accept or reject requests based on their current capacity (configurable limit).
 Pickup time slots are proposed, negotiated, and confirmed digitally with a minimum 2-hour advance notice.